Vivekpalankar/UNIX-Concepts-and-Applications/Flex Your Brain/Chapter 5 Handling Ordinary Files.markdown

     -   cp command with -R option can recursively copy a directory hierarchy.

-    -   rm command with -r option can recursively delete files in a directory hierarhcy.
+    -   rm command with -r option can recursively delete files in a directory hierarchy.

     -   ls command with -R option can recursively list files in a directory hierarchy.